SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-We were founded in 1919 as Cummins Engine Company, a corporation in Columbus, Indiana.
-We were one of the first diesel engine manufacturers.
-We changed our name to Cummins Inc. in 2001.
-We are a global power leader that designs, manufactures, distributes and services diesel and natural gas engines and engine-related component products, including filtration, aftertreatment, turbochargers, fuel systems, controls systems, air handling systems and electric power generation systems.
-We sell our products to original equipment manufacturers (OEMs), distributors and other customers worldwide.
-We serve our customers through a network of approximately 600 wholly-owned and independent distributor locations and over 7,400 dealer locations in more than 190 countries and territories.
+We were founded in 1919 as Cummins Engine Company, a corporation in Columbus, Indiana and one of the first diesel engine manufacturers.
+In 2001, we changed our name to Cummins Inc. We are a global power leader that designs, manufactures, distributes and services diesel, natural gas, electric and hybrid powertrains and powertrain-related components including filtration, aftertreatment, turbochargers, fuel systems, controls systems, air handling systems, automated transmissions, axles, drivelines, brakes, suspension systems, electric power generation systems, batteries, electrified power systems, electric powertrains, hydrogen production and fuel cell products.
+We sell our products to original equipment manufacturers (OEMs), distributors, dealers and other customers worldwide.
+We serve our customers through a service network of approximately 460 wholly-owned, joint venture and independent distributor locations and more than 10,000 Cummins certified dealer locations in approximately 190 countries and territories.

 Principles of Consolidation

-Certain amounts for 2015 and 2014 have been reclassified to conform to the current year presentation.
+Certain amounts for 2021 and 2020 were reclassified to conform to the current year presentation.